0xdps/devutil/README.md

-# DevUtil - Developer Utilities Toolkit
+# Developer Utilities Tool - Developer Utilities Toolkit

 > A comprehensive collection of developer utilities for everyday tasks - all running locally in your browser

 ## 🚀 Overview

-DevUtil is a privacy-focused web-based toolkit designed to help developers perform common daily tasks efficiently.
+Developer Utilities Tool is a privacy-focused web-based toolkit designed to help developers perform common daily tasks efficiently.
 All tools run entirely in your browser - no data is sent to any server, ensuring complete privacy and security for your sensitive information.

 **Live Site**: [devutil.xyz](https://devutil.xyz) (coming soon)